Q & A with Dr. Andrea Hickson-Martin

-Program Coordinator Dr. Andrea Hickson, EdD, holds professional certifications for elementary and middle school teaching and administration, high school administration, instructional technology, and sheltered English immersion.
-She made good use of these credentials in Massachusetts’s urban schools, where she served for 20 years as an award-winning master teacher and assistant principal.
-Bay Path’s education students now benefit from her extensive work experience, as well as from her passion for conversations about diversity and inclusion in education.
-Beyond Bay Path, Dr. Hickson and her wife Kathy enjoy attending live theater performances, sporting events, traveling, and training their Golden Retriever, Piper, as a therapy dog.
+Dr. Andrea Hickson-Martin, EdD, Graduate Program Director, Elementary and Early Childhood Education and Associate Professor, holds professional certifications in elementary and middle school teaching and administration, high school administration, instructional technology, and sheltered English immersion.
+She used these credentials well in Massachusetts’s urban schools, where she served for 20 years as an award-winning master teacher and assistant principal.
+Bay Path’s education students now benefit from her extensive work experience and her passion for conversations about diversity and inclusion in education.
+Beyond Bay Path, Dr. Hickson-Martin and her wife Kathy enjoy attending live theater performances, and sporting events, traveling, and training their Golden Retriever, Piper, as a therapy dog.

 What do you love about Early Childhood Education / Elementary Education?